akshitsethi/widgets-bundle/README.md

-# widgets-bundle
+# Widgets Bundle
-Collection of useful Widgets for WordPress blog or website.
+Plugin with a collection of useful Widgets for WordPress blog or website.